Charmayne's Push Puppet Page

 My KOHNER puppets

 The Kohner brothers had a license to manufacture Wakouwa puppets.
 Early ones were all wood and a few bases were square rather than the much more prevalent round shape.
 The round wood bases are VERY nice to touch.
 Soon the bases were changed to plastic.
-Most were red.
+Most were red; blue and green were also available.
 These plastic bases tended to warp and crack.
 Several of mine have been in the Push Puppet Hospital, undergoing restorative surgery.
 Bob has filled the crack with epoxy to stabilize it.
 I have two Kohner puppets on green plastic bases, one under Howdy Doody and one under Rudolph.
 Interestingly, these bases STINK!!
 The surface turns chalky looking and when rubbed off, smells just horrible.
 It re-chalks quickly.
 The figures on all the plastic bases were still made with wood beads.
 I call them "transition Kohner puppets".
 Later yet, the Kohner puppets were all plastic, much smaller.
 The figures were not the same as those on the transition puppets but were different characters, many from American cartoons.
 The newer all plastic puppets are generally not repairable if the strings break.
 This page shows my all-wood and transition plastic base / wood figure puppets.

 Howdy Doody character puppets ~~~